n4bb12/vercel-github-oauth-proxy/README.md

 This routes all traffic through the lambda endpoint.

-Note that we also include all repo files in the lambda build.
-This is required because the static website needs to be deployed as part of the lambda function, not the default build.
+Adapt `includeFiles` to your public output folder.
+Including these files is required because the static website needs to be deployed as part of the lambda function, not the default build.
 See also the [function docs](https://vercel.com/docs/configuration?query=includeFiles#project/functions) and [limits](https://vercel.com/docs/platform/limits?query=includeFiles#serverless-function-size).

 ### Step 4 — Build